LEAN-96/RAG-Demystified/README.md

 "*Given a collection of M text passages, the goal of our dense passage retriever (DPR) is to index all the passages in a low-dimensional and continuous space, such that it can retrieve efﬁciently the top k passages relevant to the input question for the reader at run-time.
 Our dense passage retriever (DPR) uses a dense encoder EP (·) which maps any text passage to a d- dimensional real-valued vectors and builds an index for all the M passages that we will use for retrieval.*"

 When it comes to seeing our index in action, we rely on a handy tool called [RAGmap](https://github.com/JGalego/RAGmap).
 RAGmap is a simple RAG visualization tool for exploring document chunks and queries in embedding space.
-It enables to create a vector store and reduces high-dimensional vectors to 2D and 3D vector space (t-SNE algorithm).
+It enables to create a vector store and reduces high-dimensional vectors to 2D and 3D vector space.
 For our embedding model, we also used [BERT_BASE](https://huggingface.co/google-bert/bert-base-uncased) and indexed the original [RAG paper](http://arxiv.org/abs/2005.11401) to demonstrate how it works.
-Each chunk contains 256 characters and a chunk overlap of 25 characters.
+Each chunk contains 256 characters and a chunk overlap of 25 characters. t-SNE algorithm is breaking down the encoded 768 dimensions of \(\text{BERT}_{d}(z)\) and BERTq(x) into a 2-dimensional space.

 Here's what the visualization in a 2D space looks like:

 ![BERT_RAG_Index_2D_t-SNE_Top3_chunk256 (1)](https://github.com/LEAN-96/RAG-Demystified/assets/150592634/b896b4ee-54ba-4827-a140-f6b5f380970b)